Home page

 Return to parent page: Miscellaneous

-Download here (version 1.34 released on 2011-02-14 - a complete changelog is available)
+Download here (version 1.75 released on 2023-08-08 - a complete changelog is available)

-Development versions are available on GitHub: http://github.com/2072/PHP-Indenting-for-VIm/downloads
+Development versions are available on GitHub: https://github.com/2072/PHP-Indenting-for-VIm (this is also the place to report issues)

 Features: